script-fu/artbox/content/hub/feature-test/folder/Paintbrush-High-Quality-Force.md

 ## Notes

-This feature is the wonderful work of [Ell] (https://gitlab.gnome.org/ell).
+This feature is the wonderful work of [Ell](https://librearts.org/2020/05/interview-with-ell/).
 Artbox simply enables the option by default.
 Performance was an issue several years ago, which led to it being deactivated.

 </div>